Bisoprolol: Effects, Side Effects & Why You Should Never Stop It Abruptly

 5 mg3.75 mg2.5 mg1.25 mgStop

-2.5 mg1.25 mg1.25 mg every other dayStop
+2.5 mg1.25 mg1.25 mg every 2nd dayStop

-Table scrollable to the right
+Table scrolls to the right

-7. Interactions: Verapamil, Ibuprofen & Diabetes
+7. Interactions: verapamil, ibuprofen & diabetes

 The most dangerous combination: bisoprolol + verapamil

-Ibuprofen and other NSAIDs reduce the effect
+Ibuprofen and other NSAIDs weaken the effect

 Bisoprolol and diabetes: an underestimated risk